KennedyIDK/bash-scripts/general-scripts/walsh/README.md

 # Walsh

-`walsh.sh` is a script for quickly resizing images to common wallpaper resolutions based on the aspect ratio.
+`walsh.sh` (wallpaper .sh) is a script for quickly resizing images to common wallpaper resolutions based on the aspect ratio.
+I used this script to automate the resizing of images for [Kenya Wallpapers](https://github.com/KennedyIDK/kenya-wallpapers).

 ---